vincentrose88/GRS/README.md

   * When finished (quits after submitting two scripts to the grid-engine (check with qstat -f)) two files are created in the folder: `genoFile.noHead` and `newHeader` along some gridengine outputs

-3. Then just run the wrapper for the main script with the arguments as follows (if you didn't automatically create the formatted VCF-file then you must manually create genoFile.noHead and newHeader with those name precisely):
+3. Then run the main script with the arguments as follows.
+If you have created your own geno file, header and/or ld-file, then these can be specified with --geno, --head and --ldfile, repectively.

-  * `./2_runGRSscript.sh SNPlist.csv GRS.spec IDs.list (pval-cutoff outputName)`

-    * At the end you can add the optinal arguments (in brackets) in the order:
+  * `./2_create_GRS.R --snp SNPlist.csv --ids IDs.list --spec GRS.spec --out example --pcut 1e-7 --ldcut 0.5`

+    * Besides the two first arguments (--snp and --ids) everything else is optinal:

+      * `--spec` Name of file containting specifications for how to combine GRSs.
+See example `GRS.spec`

-      * `outputName` (default='GRS.output').
+      * `--out` (default='GRS.output').
 Name of outputfile.

-      * `pval-cutoff` (default=5e-8 (GWAS significant)).
+      * `--pcut` (default=5e-8 (GWAS significant)).
 Threshold for inclusion of SNPs in GRS.

-      * `LD-cutoff` (default 0.8).
+      * `--ldcut` (default 0.8).
 Threshold for pruning SNPs with a R2 above cutoff.

 By Vincent Appel